-In addition to these funds, each doctoral student has available for his research during second and third year a personal fund corresponding to 10% of this annual grant (i.e. 1534 €/year).
+In addition to these funds, each doctoral student has available for his/her research a personal fund corresponding to 10% of this annual grant.
 Following the University Rules, allowed expenses that can be covered with these personal funds are:

 - Travel - Conference/seminar fees - Consumables for research activities (i.e. where it not possible to put the inventory label) - Publication expenses - Specific educational expenses finalized to research (for example, language courses) - Books and articles in paper and/or electronic format; - IT supports for research activities (e.g. software licences, ...); - IT devices for research activities (personal computer, tablet).